-On each Distribution Date, the Servicer will be entitled to receive the related Servicing Fee.
+On each Distribution Date, the Servicer will be entitled to receive the Servicing Fee.
 The Servicer will retain the Servicing Fee from all amounts collected in respect of the Mortgage Loans during the related Collection Period prior to remittance of required amounts to the Securities Administrator for distributions on the Certificates on each applicable Distribution Date.

 The Servicer is entitled to retain any net interest earned on deposits in the Collection Account, including any investment earnings on investments of such funds permitted under the Pooling and Servicing Agreement, as additional compensation for performing its duties as the Servicer.
-In addition to the compensation described above, the Servicer will be entitled to retain all assumption fees, tax service fees, late payment charges and incentive payable to it under government loss mitigation programs, to the extent collected from mortgagors and as provided in the Pooling and Servicing Agreement.
-In connection with prepayments in full, the Servicer may retain the excess, if any, of the aggregate of any Compensating Interest Surplus over the aggregate of any Compensating Interest Shortage; however, if the aggregate of any Compensating Interest Shortage exceeds the aggregate of any Compensating Interest Surplus, the Servicer must remit a Compensating Interest payment to the Securities Administrator.
+In addition to the compensation described above, the Servicer will be entitled to retain all assumption fees, late payment charges and incentive payable to it under government loss mitigation programs, to the extent collected from mortgagors and as provided in the Pooling and Servicing Agreement.
+In connection with prepayments in full, the Servicer may retain the excess, if any, of the aggregate of any Compensating Interest Surplus over the aggregate of any Compensating Interest Shortage exceeds the aggregate of any Compensating Interest Surplus, the Servicer must remit a Compensating Interest payment to the Securities Administrator.